Winching Logs onto Your Trailer: A Practical Guide

 Attaching the Winch Cable to the Log

 Before you start winching, you need to ensure that the winch cable or chain is securely attached to the log.
-Here’s how to do it properly:
+Use a cant hook or peavey to roll the log into the correct position before attaching the cable.

 1. Wrap the Cable or Chain Around the Log: Start by positioning the cable or chain around the middle of the log.
 Make sure it is snug but not overly tight to avoid damaging the log.